 This information is provided to ensure you maximise your riding experience and avoid any problems.
 If you need any further information on the operation of your e-bike please discuss with your Dealer or call us directly on 03 9532 3132, or via the contact us page.

-All Dyson electric bikes since 2015 models are fitted with high quality 13 gauge stainless steel spokes and Alex brand alloy rims for long life and resistance to corrosion.
+All Dyson electric bikes since 2013 models are fitted with high quality 13 gauge stainless steel spokes and high quality rims from Alex or Weinmann alloy rims for long life and resistance to corrosion.
 Spokes work on tension and effectively the axle is supported from the top of the wheel, rather under compression from the bottom of the wheel where it contacts the road as you may think.

 The 13 gauge spokes fitted to a Dyson electric bike are thicker than those you find on a regular bicycle to help deal with the extra load imposed on the bike by adding an electric motor.
 They are ‘laced’ by hand then tensioned and ‘trued’ by a specialised robotic machine to a very high tolerance.
 Generally they require little or no maintenance; however it is important to check them regularly for your safety and reliability.